-- Seines must be not more than 25 feet long or more than 37 inches deep constructed with either 1⁄4-inch bar mesh or 3⁄46-inch bar mesh. - Traps may not exceed a width and length of 30 inches, height may not exceed 15 inches, the diameter or width of the opening may not exceed 11⁄2 inches, and mesh size may not exceed 1⁄2-inch bar measure.
-Traps must have a waterproof tag bearing the name and address of the owner. - Certain rough fish may be taken from rivers using hook and line (see page 29).
+- Seines must be not more than 25 feet long or more than 37 inches deep constructed with either 1⁄4-inch bar mesh or /6-inch bar mesh. - Traps may not exceed a width of 30 inches and length of 30 inches, height may not exceed 15 inches, the diameter or width of the opening may not exceed 11⁄2 inches, and mesh size may not exceed 1⁄2-inch bar measure.
+Traps must have a waterproof tag bearing the name and address of the owner. - Certain rough fish may be taken from rivers using hook and line (see page 31).
 At these waters, harvested bait may only be used on the water where taken.
-The harvest and use of bait from other infested waters is prohibited. - You can't use throw nets except a cast net may be used to harvest gizzard shad (see page 29).
+The harvest and use of bait from other infested waters is prohibited. - You can't use throw nets (cast nets).